premAI-io/state-of-open-source-ai/sdk.md

 - **Logs and Sampling**: LangChain provides the ability to enable log prompt and completion sampling.
 By setting the `DD_LANGCHAIN_LOGS_ENABLED=1` environment variable, developers can generate logs containing prompts and completions for a specified sample rate of traced requests.
 This feature can be useful for debugging and monitoring purposes.
 - **Configuration Options**: LangChain offers various configuration options that allow developers to customize and fine-tune the behaviour of the framework.
 These configuration options are documented in the APM Python library documentation.

 Overall, LangChain's advanced features enable developers to build advanced language model applications with ease and flexibility.
+Some limitations of LangChain are that while it is useful for rapid prototyping of LLM applications, scalability and deploying in production remains a concern - it might not be particularly useful for handling a large number of users simultaneously, and maintaining low latency.

 ## LLaMA Index